 Sometimes you have published a product and receive an overwhelming number of calls, most of which are complaining about either poor service or poor quality.
 During this time, you can reject the calls and instead play an automated message that prompts callers to be patient while you work on the matter.
 This would help you not to waste time answering calls that require a solution that you don’t have at the moment.

-Your company will certainly receive calls from time to time that are not relevant and therefore a waste of time.
-Sometimes you can get hundreds of calls from telemarketers, jokers or just troublemakers – people who don’t have good intentions.
+Your company will undoubtedly receive calls from time to time that are not relevant and, therefore, a waste of time.
+Sometimes you can get hundreds of calls from telemarketers, jokers, or just troublemakers – people who don’t have good intentions.
 This could affect your work and even lower the morale of your employees.
 Call screening saves you these circumstances.
-You can block the postcode, area code or certain areas as needed.
+You can block the postcode, area code, or particular areas as needed.
 If you receive numerous calls from telemarketing companies, use the automatic identification function.
 This helps to check the caller and all telemarketer numbers.
 Reduce the disruption from telemarketers and improve your efficiency and productivity.

 Calls can be prioritized based on how valuable they appear to the business.
 Imagine you have two callers, one calling to confirm that they have received the product you sent them.
 Another caller wants to place an order.
 Both calls are important, but the priority of the person placing an order is higher.
-All calls are important, but because you have little time, you need to give priority to the one who is more important.
+All calls are important, but because you have little time, you need to prioritize the more important one.
 This means that you direct the less valuable people to the voicemail.
-To do this, take your time later and check the request after you have taken care of the more important people.
+To do this, take your time later and check the request after taking care of the more critical people.

 Call screening is a perfect way to ensure that you prioritize valuable calls and avoid time-consuming distractions.